 Deepwater Horizon Oil Spill in the Gulf of Mexico

 On April 20, 2010, BP’s mobile offshore drilling unit Deepwater Horizon exploded, burned, and subsequently sank in the Gulf of Mexico 52 miles southeast of Venice, Louisiana.
-Eleven of the 126 workers on the rig were killed and, over the following 86 days, an estimated 4.0 million barrels (168 million gallons) of oil spilled into the Gulf.
+Eleven of the 126 workers on the rig were killed and, over the following 87 days, an estimated 3.19 million barrels (~134 million gallons) of oil spilled into the Gulf (4.0 million barrels minus 810,000 barrels of collected oil).
 This was the largest oil spill ever reported in U.S. history.
 In comparison, the Exxon Valdez tanker spilled approximately 257,000 barrels (11 million gallons) of crude oil into Prince William Sound, Alaska, in 1989.

 What the Commission Is Doing